jlcamelo2350/jlcamelo2350/README.md

 * I'm from Rio ⛱️
 * Graduated in Economics from UFRRJ 📈💪
-* 📚 Currently, i study Systems Analysis at FAETERJ
+* 📚 Currently, i'm studying Systems Analysis at FAETERJ
 * 📊 Deeply interested in and committed to learning data science tools
 * 🤖 Working on projects involving machine learning, interactive and clear data visualization, and generating precise and innovative insights 💡